 Attractions

-You’ll never run out of things to do in Sentosa, with options like Harry Potter: The Forbidden Forest experience or all-time favourite Universal Studios Singapore.
-Just as you thought the island couldn’t get any more hapz, Sentosa Sensoryscape has just opened.
+You’ll never run out of things to do in Sentosa, with options like the highly-anticipated SEA Aquarium reopening in July, or all-time favourite Universal Studios Singapore.
+But maybe you’re in the market for something a little less basic – Sentosa Sensoryscape has you covered.

 What do I need to know before going to Sentosa Sensoryscape?

 The best time to head to Sentosa Sensoryscape is in the evening, as the sun goes down so you can witness both the stunning architecture in daylight and light projections at night.
-We chose to go down at 6.30pm on opening day, so that we got to see both iterations.
-TBH, the attraction is definitely more impressive at night.
+A pro tip is to head down around 6.30pm which allows you to get the best of both worlds.

 The architecture for all the zones is inspired by woven baskets – representing the interlacing of nature and our 5 senses.